RIAEvangelist/js-message/README.md

 ---

-This work is licenced via the [DBAD Public Licence](http://www.dbad-license.org/).
+This work is licenced via the MIT Licence